 Ice Fishing Safety

 Additionally, you should always tell someone where you’re going, what you’re doing, and when you expect to return.
 That way, if the ice you’re fishing on breaks apart and floats away with you on it, someone will be expecting your return.
 If you fail to do so, they can alert the authorities.
-And don’t forget to bring along appropriate emergency items such as a life jacket and a cell phone, and ice rescue picks/claws.
+And don’t forget to bring along appropriate emergency items such as a life jacket and a cell phone, and ice rescue picks or claws.

 A Few Words about Ice

-The recommended minimum thickness for a human to walk on ice is four inches.
+The recommended minimum thickness for a human to walk on ice is 4 inches.
 Some anglers take their lives into their own hands and will make their way on only two inches.
 Do not do this.
 You’re more likely to end up in the drink than with a catch, so please, again, just don’t.
 If you’re planning on taking a snowmobile or ATV out onto the ice, at least six inches of ice are required, and, if you live the life of luxury and own your own ice shanty, you’ll need a whopping 7-12 inches.
 For full-sized trucks, don’t even think about driving on ice unless it’s well over a foot in thickness.
 Anything less and your F150 will be sleeping with the fishes rather than hauling them.
-And be aware that ice thickness and strength can vary within the same body of water.
+Be aware that ice thickness and strength can vary within the same body of water.
 One area may be safe, while only a foot away danger lurks below.

 How to Ice Fish

 First, check with your state’s Department of Natural Resources for more information on ice fishing, rules, regulations, and licensing requirements.
 Never go fishing without a license — they exist for a reason, namely, preventing overfishing and the loss of lake stock.

 Finally, select your fishing method.
 There are three conventional ways to ice fish and one old-school aggro method involving a club.

 You can use your standard summer rod or purchase a specially designed ice fishing rod.
 Either one works well, with the ice fishing rod usually being set apart by an in-line reel and a spring bobber attached to the end of the pole.
 A spring bobber is the best way to signal even the slightest of bites or nibbles since the fishing line is literally run through a spring that will very clearly move when in contact with a fish.
-A water bobber often starts to form an ice rhime around it when left in a fishing hole, making it more difficult to perceive any up-and-down motion that would indicate a bite.
+A water bobber often starts to form an ice rim around it when left in a fishing hole, making it more difficult to perceive any up-and-down motion that would indicate a bite.

 Light rod fishing requires the use of a jigging lure and bait, either live or artificial.
-The best live bait to use are wax worms or maggots.
+The best live bait to use is wax worms or maggots.
 If using live bait, be sure to keep the bait warm and, you know, live, until you’re ready to put them on the hook.
 For the actual fishing, start with a long line cast to the bottom and wait.
 If nothing is biting, move further up the water column and try again.
 While waiting, gently move the line and up and down, slowly, yet steadily.
 If all else fails, go high-tech and use a fish finder (like the one below) or even an underwater camera.

-A tip up is a rather ingenious device that allows you to fish multiple holes without being forced to babysit each one.
-Tip ups are rigs that straddle the hole and are used to suspend a baited hook or jig at a certain depth within the body of water below.
-Usually a fish finder is employed to figure out at what depth most of the fish are and using that information, you can set the tip up for that specific depth and then walk away.
+A tip-up is a rather ingenious device that allows you to fish multiple holes without being forced to babysit each one.
+Tip-ups are rigs that straddle the hole and are used to suspend a baited hook or jig at a certain depth within the body of water below.
+Usually, a fish finder is employed to figure out at what depth most of the fish are and using that information, you can set the tip up for that specific depth and then walk away.
 You do want to keep an eye on the rig though, since a tug on the line or a bite will deploy a flag that “tips up,” letting you know you’ve hooked something.

 This is pretty self-explanatory and also the least popular of the three conventional ice fishing methods.
 This method involves using a multi-pronged spear to stab fish in an ice fishing hole.
 This generally requires extreme patience and concentration, or a bucket full of chum.
-Blended up minnows or other bait fish can be added into the hole to entice any passing fish to pop their heads up, thus exposing themselves to the spear.
+Blended up minnows or other baitfish can be added into the hole to entice any passing fish to pop their heads up, thus exposing themselves to the spear.
 It’s best to have a string or line attached to your spear so that a missed throw won’t result in the loss of a perfectly good spear.
-Many states have restrictions what types of fish can be speared, so check with your DNR for more information.
+Many states have restrictions on what types of fish can be speared, so check with your DNR for more information.